mckellwoodland/feature_ood_med/README.md

 If your system does not have internet access, download [OpenAI's CLIP model from HuggingFace](https://huggingface.co/openai/clip-vit-base-patch32) and place the files in `SegVol/model/CLIP`.
 If your system does have internet access, you can delete the `clip_ckpt` argument from the `SegVol/script/inference_demo.sh` script.

+To run the demo case, download the files from [HuggingFace](https://huggingface.co/BAAI/SegVol).
+Place the NIfTI files in `SegVol/data/`.

 ## CLIP-Driven Universal Model

 ## Multi-Talent